 IDXfor the space key of your index.

 If you cannot use

 IDXas the space key, use any other key.
 The only drawback is that you have to set the index space for all your spaces explicitly.

 All spaces delegate to the space with key

 IDXper default.
-To switch off this default behaviour, set use-default-space to
+To switch off this default behavior, set use-default-space to

 For more information refer to: delegate-space.

-Have a look at the new index space (for versions prior to 9.0)
+Have a look at the new index space:

 The box labelled with